Van der Kamp Cellars

 Sonoma County region

-Van der Kamp has claimed into the elite category of American sparkling wines
+Van der Kamp has climbed into the elite category of American sparkling wines

 You asked for it, so we got it!!
 Those of you who have been Gold Medal Wine Club members for over two years may well remember the exquisite Van der Kamp sparkling wines which were featured in the fall of 1992.
 Incredibly, we still get calls today from members wishing to find more of the 1985 Brut or the 1986 English Cuvée which were featured.
 To our pleasant surprise, we received a call awhile back from Martin and Dixie Van der Kamp who informed us they were re-releasing a small amount of the 1986 vintage.
 This re-release is made from the same base wine as the famed 1986 English Cuvée.
 This spectacular wine has perhaps garnered more awards and praise than any other California sparkling wine in recent memory.
 It captured an amazing 16 medals at major wine competitions, including numerous Gold Medals and the prestigious U.S. National Champion award at the World Wine Championships.
 So, after we caught our breath, we quickly jumped at the chance to feature this legendary wine once again.